inmite/imt-crypted-resources/README.md

 for encryption.

 Also, there is a sample iOS project that demonstrates the use of the client side library.
-All library files are under <code>Lib/CryptedResources</code> groupd in the project.
+All library files are under <code>Lib/CryptedResources</code> group in the project.
 To use the library, just drag and drop the <code>Lib/CryptedResources</code> group to your project.

-Basically, you need to visit <code>CryptedConstants.h</code> file and put the generated key there:
+Then, you need to visit <code>CryptedConstants.h</code> file and put the generated key there:

     #define DEFAULT_KEY @"ffa17e84f481201844724a4e1c1b981e"

-From this moment, you are able to call the specific methods on <code>UIImage</code>,
+From this moment on, you are able to call the specific methods on <code>UIImage</code>,
 <code>NSString</code> and <code>NSData</code>, for example:

     #import "CryptedResources.h"